GianlucaFuwa/MetaSchwinger.jl/README.md

 - Parallel Tempering (Geyer, C. J. (1991).
 Markov chain Monte Carlo maximum likelihood.
 Computing Science and Statistics: Proc.
 23rd Symp.
 Interface, 156–163.) incl. the possibility to add a different Metapotential to each of the instances

 ## Quick Start
-1.(Optional) Choose parameters of your choice to build a Metapotential first (use: template/parameters_build.jl to see structure) and do:
+1. (Optional) Choose parameters of your choice to build a Metapotential first (use: template/parameters_build.jl to see structure) and do:
 ```
 julia src/build.jl templates/build_parameters.jl
 ```